garylli/garylli/README.md

 ---

 ☀️ Things I've worked on or am learning about:
-- :books:: Currently exploring (or want to explore) **Kubernetes/Docker & Containerization, Kernel Namespaces, Reverse Proxies, CDNs, Javascript Protocols, Typescript, Express Best Practices** while working on projects.
+- :books:: Recently explored (or am exploring) **Kubernetes/Docker & Containerization, Kernel Namespaces, Reverse Proxies, CDNs, Javascript Protocols, Typescript, Express Best Practices, Postgres, CI/CD & Codebase management** while working on a project.
 - 📖: [Sniip](http://mangasnip.herokuapp.com/), a manga start-up currently entering seeding rounds, focused on bringing popular manga exclusive to Japan to an international market.
 - :evergreen_tree:: [Drop-Box Clone](), a horizontal scalable NFS using multiple servers deployed to a geographically-separated distributed system through AWS, implementing consistent hashing, and [clients]() used to sync directories to the cloud through RPC.
 - :sunrise_over_mountains:: [Mock UNIX System](), a project based on implementing OS basics such as threading, synchronization (semaphores), scheduling, and processes, in a mock unix environment.